For urgent consular assistance call

 To protect yourself from crime:

-Terrorists are likely to try to carry out attacks in Kosovo and may carry out an attack with little or no warning.
+Terrorists are likely to try out attacks in Kosovo and may attack with little or no warning.

 Possible targets include airports, public transport, places of worship, sporting venues and areas that attract large groups of people.